amast09/weather-app/README.md

 This application allows a user to display weather information for a specific location using their browser.

-Code is auto deployed to [yourweather.report](https://yourweather.report)
+Code is auto deployed to [here](http://3.91.206.129/) (will be a proper domain at some point with https)

 ## Getting Started